aarongilly/aarongilly.github.io/_gillespedia/dimensions.md

 The term for the angle that describes a location is "**azimuth**", which would make a great name for a Dungeons and Dragons character.
 Circles are one-dimensional in the *spherical* and *cylindrical* coordinate systems.

 Much like lines and circles, two-dimensional spaces don't *have* to be planes.
-They can be spheres, depending on what coordinate system you choose to use to describe them.
+They can be cylinders or spheres, depending on what coordinate system you choose to use to describe them.
 One very well-known two-dimensional coordinate system is the spherical coordinate system of longitude and latitude.

 ![spherical]({{ site.url }}{{ site.baseurl }}/assets/images/gillespedia/spherical.png){: .align-center}